MicrosoftDocs/visualstudio-docs/docs/ide/how-to-suppress-compiler-warnings.md

 ---
 # How to: Suppress compiler warnings

 You can declutter a build log by filtering out one or more kinds of compiler warnings.
-For example, you might use this technique to review some but not all of the information that's generated automatically when you set the build-log verbosity to Normal, Detailed, or Diagnostic.
-For more information about verbosity, see [How to: View, Save, and Configure Build Log Files](../ide/how-to-view-save-and-configure-build-log-files.md).
+For example, you might want to review only some of the output that's generated when you set the build log verbosity to Normal, Detailed, or Diagnostic.
+For more information about verbosity, see [How to: View, save, and configure build log files](../ide/how-to-view-save-and-configure-build-log-files.md).

 ## Suppressing specific warnings for Visual C# or F# #